 Verification of conformity of production for Type 1 test—statistical method

 3.4.
-For Level 1A only:

-For vehicles referred to in paragraph 5.11. of this Regulation the conformity of production of OBFCM devices as defined in paragraph 4.2. of Appendix 5 shall be evaluated as follows:
+For vehicles referred to in paragraph 5.11.1. and 5.11.2.excluding paragraph (c) of this Regulation the conformity of production of OBFCM devices as defined in paragraph 4.2. of Appendix 5 shall be evaluated as follows:

 (1) For each single test i performed for the purposes of paragraph 3. of this appendix the value xi shall be set equal to: